-House No. 7 – the name of the cottage “At Heiezls” most likely dates back to the 16th century.
+The name of the cottage is “At Heiezls” most likely dates back to the 16th century.

-House No. 8 – name of the cottage “At Ficls“.
+Name of the cottage is “At Ficls“.
 The gable facade of the granary dates back to 1861.

 One of the chapels is located northeast of the village square, at No. 46 and dates from 1897.
 I think that almost no one knows the chapel here, because everyone goes directly to the village square.
 And that’s quite a shame.
 Now that you know, you certainly won’t make the mistake of missing it.
 The chapel is very pretty.

 SOUTH BOHEMIAN STONHENGE

 At the very edge of Holašovice is a megalithic circle made of giant stones – menhirs.
 This South Bohemian modern equivalent of the famous stone complex in southern England was created by a local builder and his meadow is today called the Holašovice Circle.

 Třeboň is a very nice spa town, which has a rich history connected with the Rosenberg family.
 The brothers from Rosenberg, Vilém and Petr Vok became the owners of Třeboň and the adjacent estate.
 You will find a very nicely preserved historic core and the location on the shores of the World pond is also amazing.
 Just be sure to spray repellent before visiting, because mosquitoes are blessed here.